dragosneag/games-recommender/README.md

 # Steam Game Recommender System

-This project is a comprehensive exploration of building and evaluating various recommender system algorithms.
-Using the [Game Recommendations on Steam](https://www.kaggle.com/datasets/antonkozyriev/game-recommendations-on-steam) dataset from Kaggle, the project progresses from simple baselines to a sophisticated hybrid model, culminating in an interactive web application built with Streamlit.
+This project is made with the intention of building and evaluating various recommender system algorithms.
+Using the [Game Recommendations on Steam](https://www.kaggle.com/datasets/antonkozyriev/game-recommendations-on-steam) dataset from Kaggle, the project progresses from simple baselines to a hybrid model, also having an interactive web application built with Streamlit.

 ## Features